How to start dropshipping: a step-by-step guide

 Choose your business structure:

-• Become a sole trader: Simplest setup, you're personally liable for business debts
+- Sole trader.
+Simplest setup; you're personally liable for business debts.

 Understand your legal obligations:

-• Register for tax: Complete Self Assessment and VAT registration if turnover exceeds the threshold
+- Register for tax.
+Complete Self Assessment and register for VAT if your turnover exceeds the threshold.

 Find detailed guidance on the GOV.UK business website.
-You can also consult legal and accounting professionals as you go for additional oversight and support.
+You can also consult legal and accounting professionals for additional oversight and support.

 5. Build your online store